Develop Your English Speaking Skills

 Courses for Professionals on Using English at Work

 I also have a course for busy professionals on how to Speak English Confidently.
-It is a group or individual study version of much of lesson 1, 4-5, plus some parts of the 2nd (more advanced) package.
+It is a group version of much of lesson 1, 4-5, plus some parts of the 2nd (more advanced) package.
 It includes a lot of speaking practice, including in three live Zoom small-group sessions.
 Let me know if you might be interested.
 (I might even be able to add something that you would find especially helpful.)

 The course is especially for people who don't have time for individual lessons or are finding them difficult to afford due to current problems with the exchange rate.
 (I'm in the U.S. and so I need payment in dollars.)